 Just like on day 2, let’s create a super simple freebie to send to your community.
 Some kind of digital download.

 Day 13: Write a blog post (about your free thing)

 Write a blog post (or video/podcast – whatever your chosen method is) to showcase your new freebie.
-Add a sign-up for so new readers can subscribe to get the free gift.
+Add a sign-up form so new readers can subscribe to get the free gift.
 And now when they look through your blog – they’ll see 3 brand new posts (day 3, day 7 and today) where you’ve made it your mission to provide value.
 Your blog’s a #mustread

 Day 14: Write a newsletter (give them your free thing)

 Send a newsletter to your list & give them a direct link to your new freebie.
-Also, ask them a quest about it & invite them to reply to you to get a bit of 1:1 support.
+Also, ask them a question about it & invite them to reply to you to get a bit of 1:1 support.

 Day 15: Photoshoot Adventure